 Dental implants are the preferred solution for replacing missing teeth.
 Unfortunately, people who have suffered from extensive tooth loss may not have adequate bone to support dental implants.
-As bone naturally resorbs (shrinks) in those areas, it lessens the potential and success rates of dental implant therapy.
-Thankfully, bone grafting (augmentation) for dental implants can expand treatment opportunities and long-term results.
+As bone naturally resorbs (shrinks) in those areas, it lessens the potential and success rates of dental implant surgery.
+Thankfully, bone grafting (augmentation) for implants can expand treatment opportunities and long-term results.

 As an experienced dental implant provider, Dr. McOmie frequently incorporates bone grafts into certain Chattanooga implant cases.
-Understanding what bone augmentation is and how grafting can help simplify your dental implant process if you’re searching for the best way to replace missing teeth.
+Understanding what bone replacement tooth augmentation is and how grafting can help simplify your dental implant process if you’re searching for the best way to replace missing teeth.

 What Is Bone Grafting (Augmentation)?